dglib/plextv/macvlan/README.md

 ---
 ## The MACVLAN Setup

+> This configuration is used to set a static IP of 192.168.11.200 for the plex-pod, assigned to a separate interface (ens224) and not the default (ens192) used for the nodes / vxlan themselves.
+My setup is OCP 4.5 on VMware vSphere/ESXi 7.

 1. Install the macvlan addition network. \
 `oc edit networks.operator.openshift.io cluster`

-> This configuration is used to set a static IP of 192.168.11.200 for the plex-pod, assigned to a separate interface (ens224) and not the default (ens192) used for the nodes / vxlan themselves.

 ```
   additionalNetworks: